breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ### The `mv` command

-**The move command?**
+**The 'move' command**

 Move a file to another folder or directory.
-Just like dragging a file located on a PC desktop to a folder stored within the "Documents" folder.
+It's just like dragging a file located on a PC desktop to a folder stored within the "Documents" folder.

 ```bash
 mv /path/to/file.txt /math/to/destination/file.txt